0xCryptoStefan/truffle-install-as-normal-user/README.md

 # Recommended way to install truffle on a Linux or MacOS System
-If you're running Truffle on Linux or MacOS, you should not install it with sudo, otherwise you might encounter some permission issues.
 It is recommended to install truffle as a normal user.
+If you're running Truffle on Linux or MacOS, you should not install it with sudo, otherwise you might encounter some permissions issues.

 Before we can install truffle as a normal user we have to cleanup the system.
 It is also recommended to install nodejs and npm with nvm (node version manager).
 An advantage of nvm is that you can run different node versions on the same machine.

 ## Cleanup node and npm
 ### Remove all packages which have been installed with `sudo npm install -g`